What is an Air Leakage Test?

 The lower the air leakage, the better the building is at keeping out the cold, therefore reducing fuel bills.
 However, a building that is too air-tight can be at risk of condensation and mould growth so a balance needs to be met.

-The air test result is fed into the As Built SAP before final documents are created.
+The air test result is fed into the As Built SAP/SBEM before final documents are created.
 This result will change the expected emission rate.
-Therefore, if you achieve a result that is worse than predicted, your SAP may no longer pass.
+Therefore, if you achieve a result that is worse than predicted, your SAP/SBEM may no longer pass.
 This also means that an Energy Performance Certificate (EPC) cannot be issued until the test result is known.

 Common areas for poor test results include: Service penetration points, pipework, joints between panels, skirting boards, data cabling, plant rooms, MVHR systems.